 When deafness came in old age, the family presented him with the latest in electric hearing aids.
 He hurled it away in rage saying `They can hear me.
 I do not choose to hear them.'
 He would have made a good politician.
 He did in fact campaign as Nationalist MP for Londonderry, a seat the Dukes of Abercorn tended to regard as their personal property.
 The Duke was shocked when Shane lost on a recount by a mere 59 votes.
 Furthermore Shane became fluent in Irish, and would make his speeches in that lovely tongue.
-He was also one of the few Anglo-Irish to side with the Irish cause, even compiling a Latin-Irish dictionary just in case some Ancient Roman should visit the Gaelteach.

-Shane was a tremendous walker and could sustain the Red Indian jog trot indefinitely, doubtless due to the Iraquoi Red Indian blood injected by his American mother, Leonie Jerome, sister of Jennie Churchill, into the sleepy Leslies.
-One night Shane walked the full 60 miles from his estate in Donegal to Castle Leslie Estate, arriving in time for breakfast.
+Shane loved trees and planted huge numbers of them at Glaslough.
+He was seldom happier than when working alongside the foresters in the Estate woods.
+He was also a tremendous walker and could sustain the Red Indian jog trot indefinitely, doubtless due to the supposed Iraquoi Red Indian blood injected by his American mother, Leonie Jerome, into the sleepy Leslies.
+One night Shane walked the full 60 miles from the old Leslie estate in Pettigo in Donegal to the Castle Leslie Estate which is now a hotel in Monaghan, arriving in time for breakfast.

-In World War II Shane was active in the London Home Guard (Dad's Army), valiantly rescuing valuable first editions from freshly bombed libraries.
+In World War II Shane was active in the London Home Guard, “Dad's Army”, valiantly rescuing valuable first editions from freshly bombed libraries!
 Some of these books seem to have made their way to Glaslough which is their permanent refuge.

 Following a long and active life, he died in 1971 and was laid alongside his wife in their peaceful garden tomb on the Castle Estate grounds.